 The EDA will continue to manage the Edison Innovation Clean Energy Manufacturing Fund (“CEMF”), which provides assistance in the form of low-interest loans and non-recoverable grants to companies manufacturing renewable energy, clean energy, and energy-efficiency products in New Jersey.
 The CEMF will ultimately provide New Jersey consumers with greater access to these products by developing manufacturing facilities in the state.

-No new applications will be accepted and no new grants or incentives will be awarded in FY22.
+No new applications will be accepted, and no new grants or incentives will be awarded in FY22.
 Instead, EDA will manage the existing portfolio of loans and grants previously awarded through the programs.
 Ongoing work may include, but is not limited to, paying incentives previously awarded, monitoring compliance with the funding agreements, and collecting loan repayments.

 R&D Energy Tech Hub